migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-07-26 Fri: Reading through [GMX v1 docs](https://docs.gmx.io/docs/trading/v1) to get insight on topics/organization of documentation, brainstorming ideas on how to write on our version.
+Further looking into the rest of the features not yet replicated in our fork: understanding how rewards/incentives work by reading through contracts, looking through community projects on ecosystem (Copin, Blueberry, etc.)

 2024-07-25 Thu: Synced with Li, and kept further working on GMX.
 Tried interface with new price keeper/contracts update, tested current UX of gx.country to observe notable bugs/modifications, created a [Gitbook](https://harmony-5.gitbook.io/harmony-gmx-docs) to start writing Harmony's version of GMX docs.

 2024-07-24 Wed: [Updated](https://github.com/harmony-one/gmx-interface/pull/7) UI (fixed links, modified navigation header, modified GLP to GXP) for gmx-interface.
 Deployed new contracts with [h-gmx-contracts](https://github.com/harmony-one/h-gmx-contracts), updated [interface](https://github.com/rika97/gmx-interface-replica/pull/1) and [price-keepers](https://github.com/rika97/gmx-price-keeper/pull/1) with new addresses.